Yanqui U.X.O.: Background

-The album was released as a CD and a double vinyl LP, the latter having three noticeable differences.
-One is the compounding of the two-part composition "09-15-00" (the album liner notes imply that on this date the second Palestinian intifada began, although this is incorrect) into one.
-Another is the addition of an untitled "hidden" track after some silence (it is masked in a similar manner with the short song "J.L.H.
-Outro" on the CD release of F♯ A♯ ∞); this ulterior track consists of a sampled and cut-up George W. Bush speech with applause added (it also appears on bandmember Aidan Girt's related project 1-Speed Bike's debut album Droopy Butt Begone!
+The album was released as a CD and a double vinyl LP.
+The LP differs in three ways from the CD:

+First, the two-part composition "09-15-00" is compounded into one part.
+(The album liner notes imply that on this date the second Palestinian intifada began, although this is incorrect.)

+Second, an untitled "hidden" track is added after some silence, in a similar manner to the short song "J.L.H.
+Outro" on the CD release of F♯ A♯ ∞.
+This ulterior track consists of a sampled and cut-up George W. Bush speech with applause added.
+The track also appears on bandmember Aidan Girt's related project 1-Speed Bike's debut album Droopy Butt Begone!
 (2000) in the track "The Day that Mauro Ran Over Elwy Yost", as well as on Museum Fire Records' compilation Azadi!
-(2003), a benefit for the Revolutionary Association of the Women of Afghanistan where it is titled "George Bush Cut Up While Talking").
-Finally, the second section of the two-part track "motherfucker=redeemer" is about five minutes longer on the LP due to an extended ambient opening.
+(2003), a benefit for the Revolutionary Association of the Women of Afghanistan where it is titled "George Bush Cut Up While Talking".

+Finally, the second part of the two-part track "Motherfucker=Redeemer" is about five minutes longer on the LP due to an extended ambient opening.

-Common alternate titles for certain pieces used by the band on setlists include "12-28-99" (which became "09-15-00"), "Tazer Floyd" (became "Rockets Fall on Rocket Falls"), and "Tiny Silver Hammers" (became "motherfucker=redeemer").
+Common alternate titles for certain pieces used by the band on setlists include "12-28-99" (which became "09-15-00"), "Tazer Floyd" (became "Rockets Fall on Rocket Falls"), and "Tiny Silver Hammers" (became "Motherfucker=Redeemer").